Hank Schrader: Part 2

-Jesse is arrested and Hank tries to convince Jesse to speak out against Walt, but Jesse refuses, still angered over Hank's prior assault.
-Walt crafts a DVD that appears to be a self-confession from Hank that he is Heisenberg, threatening to release it if Hank does not stop trying to interfere with his family.
+Jesse is arrested and Hank tries to convince him to turn against Walt, but Jesse refuses, still angered over Hank's prior assault.
+In an attempt to dissuade Hank from investigating him further, Walt creates a fake confessional videotape claiming Hank is Heisenberg and that Walt was blackmailed into making meth for him.
 Hank also realizes that his post-shooting physical therapy was paid for with Walt's drug money, making him an accessory after the fact.
-After a falling out between Walt and Jesse, Hank approaches Jesse and convinces him they should work together to take down Walt.
-Hank initially tries to have Jesse meet with Walt while wearing a wire tap, but Jesse backs out at the last minute, fearing Walt will kill him.
+Walt and Jesse have a falling out after Jesse learns Walt poisoned the son of his girlfriend Andrea (Emily Rios) to enlist his help in eliminating Gus.
+Jesse attempts to burn down Walter's home in retaliation, but Hank stops Jesse and convinces him they should work together to take down Walt.

+Hank initially tries to have Jesse meet with Walt while wearing a wire, but Jesse backs out at the last minute, fearing Walt will kill him.
 Instead, Jesse suggests they target Walt's money, which they know has been hidden as cash somewhere locally.
-After trying to locate it on their own, Hank has Jesse call Walt pretending to have found the money and preparing to destroy it.
-Walt takes off to the money, buried on the Tohajiilee Indian Reservation, and when he finds it intact, realizes Jesse has fooled him, and orders a hit on Jesse through Jack Welker (Michael Bowen).
+After tricking Saul's bodyguard Huell Babineaux, Hank has Jesse call Walt pretending to have found the money and preparing to destroy it.
+Walt takes off to the money, buried on the Tohajiilee Indian Reservation, but when he arrives there, he realizes Jesse has tricked him.
+Walt then orders a hit on him through Jack Welker (Michael Bowen), the leader of a neo-Nazi biker gang that sells Walt's meth.

 Jesse soon arrives with Hank and Gomez, and Walt tries to call off the hit, preparing to surrender himself to Hank.
-However, Jack's Neo-Nazi gang arrive before then, and a firefight breaks out, which kills Gomez and critically wounds Hank.
+However, Jack's gang arrives anyway and a firefight breaks out, in which Gomez is killed and Hank is critically wounded.
 Walt pleads to Jack to spare Hank's life, offering his entire fortune to Jack.
-Hank refuses to beg for his life and asks Walt how such an intelligent man could be too naive to see that Jack had already made his decision.
-Hank then tells Jack to do what he has to do and Jack kills him with a shot to the head.
+Hank refuses to beg for his life and chastises Walt for not realizing Jack already made his decision.
+Accepting his fate, Hank is shot by Jack.
+Jack's men bury Hank and Gomez's bodies in the hole Walt had stored his money, stealing most of it but leaving one barrel containing around $10 million for Walt.

-Jack's men bury Hank's and Gomez's bodies in the hole Walt had stored his money, stealing most of it but leaving one barrel totaling approximately $10M for Walt.
-The gang takes Jesse back to their compound as a slave to punish him for helping Hank and Gomez.
-Six months later, after Walt had fled the state with a new identity, he returns to make his amends, and gives Skyler the location of the bodies, knowing it will help her to plea bargain her case.
-Hank and Gomez are avenged that same night when Walt poisons Lydia Rodarte-Quayle with ricin, kills Jack's crew with a modified machine gun in the back of his car, and shoots Jack in the head, mirroring what Jack did to Hank months earlier.
-Walt lets Jesse strangle Todd Alquist to death and escape, before dying from a shrapnel wound he received during the gunfire.
-Walt collapses on the floor with a look of contentment and satisfaction on his face.
+Several months after Hank's and Gomez's deaths, Walt returns to Albuquerque from hiding in New Hampshire.
+He meets Skyler and provides her a lottery ticket with the GPS coordinates of their bodies to negotiate a deal with the authorities.
+Walt proceeds to avenge Hank's death by killing Jack and his men with a remote-activated machine gun before dying of a gunshot wound from a bullet that ricocheted into him during the attack.